Router Bit Setup

 Doing a test run on a foam scrap is an excellent idea to ensure everything is correct before proceeding.

-NOTE: for installation into deep double concaves, it is advisable to set the bit a little deeper to allow the box to be fully below the bottom surface, at the lowest point of the concave.
+NOTE: For installation into deep double concaves, it is advisable to set the bit a little deeper to allow the box to be fully below the bottom surface, at the lowest point of the concave.
 A measurement of roughly 31mm (1 7/32” ) from the router's base to the tip of the cutters on the router bit can be used as a starting point!
 This results in a cavity slightly deeper than the depth of the box when installed in a deep concave.

 Preparation